Dynamic Variation:

 Nothing can compare to the exhilarating feeling afterwards.
 You did it!

 You feel awake, alert and alive.
-According to scientists, you’ll also feel more connected to the people you’re with.
+According to the science, you’ll also feel more connected to the people you’re with.

-Action-packed activities like surfing, bungee jumping, and rafting will surely get your heart rate going.
-It’s nerve-wracking, yet totally awesome at the same time.
-Why?
+Action-packed activities like surfing, bungee jumping, and rafting are guaranteed to get your heart racing.
+It's nerve-wracking, yet totally awesome at the same time.
+Why is that?

-When you sign up for an activity that challenges you, your body produces lots of adrenaline and dopamine.
-This makes you feel great and for some, it’s even a natural high that they get addicted to.
+When you are about to embark on an activity that challenges you, your body produces lots of adrenaline before and during the activity and dopamine afterwards.
+This makes you feel great.
+For some, it’s even a natural high that can be addictive.

 Scientists have also discovered that fear is similar to being in love or attracted to someone.
 When you overcome fear, the experience fills you with positive emotions and love hormones.

-When you go on an action-packed adventure with people you care about, the experience will give your relationship a boost and strengthen the bond you have.
+When you go on an action-packed adventure with people you care about, the experience will give your relationship a boost and strengthen your bond.
 These activities are also perfect when you want to impress your date.
 Or perhaps you want to show off to your kids?

 Go on an active holiday in Norway and combine epic outdoor activities with rare nature experiences.
 Are you up for the challenge?

-Here are 11 tips for thrilling activities that can boost your relationships and give you a memorable feel-good moment.
+Here are 11 tips for thrilling activities that can boost your relationship and give you a memorable feel good moment.

 1. Rafting

-There are plenty of guided rafting tours to choose from, so do have a look around and pick one that suits you (and your nerves).
+There are plenty of guided rafting tours to choose from, so do check out what's on offer and pick one that suits you (and your nerves).

-The longest zip line in Norway is located in the picturesque village of Flåm.
-With its 1,381 metres, it is even the longest in the whole of Scandinavia.
-Enjoy the view – but do it fast, because it reaches a top speed of 100 kilometres per hour.
+The longest zipline in Norway is located in the picturesque village of Flåm.
+With its 1,381 metres, it's also the longest in the whole of Scandinavia.
+Enjoy the view – at 100 kilometres per hour.

 3. Canyoning, caving, and bungee jumping

-If you want to explore more marvellous rock formations, you can go cavingguided tours deep into narrow caves.
+If you want to explore more marvellous rock formations, you can go caving, aka spelunking or potholing, where guided tours take you deep inside narrow caves.

 4. Mountain biking